 The decision to undergo transgender voice surgery can be life-changing.
 Post-recovery, many patients express shock at how much their identity was tied to their previous voice.
 Transgender voice surgery can do more than change your current voice from masculine to feminine -- it can lead to an entirely different voice that has few, if any, of the characteristics that you previously associated with yourself.
 This is particularly problematic for someone like a singer or speaker who depends on his voice for professional or recreational reasons.
 A formerly strong and resonant voice can become hoarse, weak and lacking in pitch variation.
 Speech therapy can be of help in this area but cannot "cure" the issue [source: Constansis].

 Want to know more?
-We have lots more information on the next page.
+We have lots more information below.